minsoopark/Rullet/README.md

 # Rullet
-Just a script selecting an item from an array randomly
+Just a script selecting an item from an array randomly like roulette

 # Usage
 ```